 Provide subject matter expertise to law enforcement and community members.

-Communicate effectively with all potential and involved agencies such as law enforcement, county attorneys, Animal Board of Health, veterinarians, animal rescues/shelters, etc.
+Communicate with all potential and involved agencies such as law enforcement, county attorneys, Animal Board of Health, veterinarians, animal rescues/shelters, etc.

 Be prepared to be called as a witness in court cases.